What is N-Acetylcysteine?

 Evidence does not support the use of NAC with gambling, methamphetamine and nicotine addictions and amyotrophic lateral sclerosis.

-As research is limited however, it is generally not recommended unless standard treatments have been ineffective.
+As research is limited with NAC, it is generally not recommended unless more commonly accepted treatments have already been tried first.

 Treatment resistant obsessive compulsive disorder (OCD)